timdonnelly/Advance/README.md

     timingFunction: UnitBezier.easeIn)

 let animator = Animator(animation: animation)

-animator.onChange { value in
+    .onChange { value in
-    /// Do something with the value
+        /// Do something with the value.
+    }
+    .onCancel {
+        /// The animation was cancelled before it could finish.
+    }
-{
+    .onFinish {
+        /// The animation finished successfully.
+    }

+/// Kick off the animation
+animator.start()

 ```